Currency: Euro (€)

 Online Poker Legislation in Spain

 The 2011 Spanish Gaming Act set up a nationwide licencing system.
 On the plus side, this means online poker is legal everywhere in the country; on the downside, obtaining a licence in Spain is hard.
 Online gambling sites also pay a 15% tax on their gross game returns.

-However, all the major poker rooms are available – PokerStars, partypoker, 888 etc. And, with the liquidity deal, players are now allowed to compete with other players from Italian, Portuguese and French servers.
+However, all the major poker rooms are available – PokerStars, partypoker, etc. And, with the liquidity deal, players are now allowed to compete with other players from Italian, Portuguese, and French locations.